Ten Things to Avoid When Going Through Separation

 Do not threaten or become violent with your spouse.

-Committing acts of violence (physical or psychological) can impact your claim to the matrimonial home and to having custody of and access to your children.
+Committing or threatening to commit acts of violence (physical or psychological) can impact your claim to the matrimonial home and to having custody of and access to your children.
 You will also need to retain a criminal lawyer, thereby increasing your legal costs.